Brand Guidelines

 Background Usage

 Inverted application.
-Logo renders in Deep Space (#090416) on light surfaces.
+Logo renders in #1A1A1F on Ivory (#F5F2ED) surfaces.

 Usage Rules